William S. Burroughs: Harvard University

-Europe and First Marriage
+Europe and first marriage

 After Burroughs graduated from Harvard, his formal education ended, except for brief flirtations with graduate study of anthropology at Columbia and medicine in Vienna, Austria.
 He traveled to Europe and became involved in Austrian and Hungarian Weimar-era gay culture; he picked up young men in steam baths in Vienna and moved in a circle of exiles, homosexuals, and runaways.
 There, he met Ilse Klapper, born Herzfeld (1900–1982), a German Jewish woman fleeing her country's Nazi government.
 The two were never romantically involved, but Burroughs married her, in Croatia, against the wishes of his parents, to allow her to gain a visa to the United States.
 She made her way to New York City, and eventually divorced Burroughs, although they remained friends for many years.

 After returning to the United States, he held a string of uninteresting jobs.
 In 1939, his mental health became a concern for his parents, especially after he deliberately severed the last joint of his left little finger at the knuckle to impress a man with whom he was infatuated.
-This event made its way into his early fiction as the novella "The Finger".
+This event made its way into his early fiction as the novella The Finger.

 Beginning of the Beats

 Burroughs enlisted in the U.S. Army early in 1942, shortly after the bombing of Pearl Harbor brought the United States into World War II.
 But when he was classified as a 1-A infantry, not an officer, he became dejected.
 His mother recognized her son's depression and got Burroughs a civilian disability discharge – a release from duty based on the premise that he should have not been allowed to enlist due to previous mental instability.
 After being evaluated by a family friend, who was also a neurologist at a psychiatric treatment center, Burroughs waited five months in limbo at Jefferson Barracks outside St. Louis before being discharged.
 During that time he met a Chicago soldier also awaiting release, and once Burroughs was free, he moved to Chicago and held a variety of jobs, including one as an exterminator.
-When two of his friends from St. Louis – University of Chicago student Lucien Carr and his admirer, David Kammerer – left for New York City, Burroughs followed.
+When two of his friends from St. Louis – University of Chicago student Lucien Carr and David Kammerer – left for New York City, Burroughs followed.